mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     Make sure you have ^^jetbrains.mps.lang.extension^^ included as language in the plugin.

     - Now create a solution, not a sandbox.
 Set *Solution Kind* in the properties to *Other*.
-Afterwards create a model named *plugin* (not optional).
+Afterwards, create a model named *plugin* (not optional).
 Add an instance of $Q$ to your model plugin and build it.
 Looking now at your last transient model, there must be 3 artifacts related to $Q$:

-    1.the generated class
+    1. the generated class
-    2.the generated extension
+    2. the generated extension
-    3.an `ExtensionDescriptor` which provides all found extensions
+    3. an `ExtensionDescriptor` which provides all found extensions

     - Now you should be able to locate your extension with a code fragment like this: